biocore/qiime/doc/tutorials/working_with_aws.rst

 Working with QIIME on Amazon Web Services EC2
 =============================================

 This document covers general steps in working with QIIME on Amazon Web Services (AWS).
 You'll need your own AWS account to do this, and will need the AMI ID of the QIIME image that you want to run.
-You can find the latest QIIME AMI id on the `QIIME blog <http://blog.qiime.org>`_.
+You can find the latest QIIME AMI id on the `QIIME resources page <http://qiime.org/home_static/dataFiles.html>`_.
 These steps are also covered in the `QIIME EC2 video <http://www.youtube.com/watch?v=PEcSL_7D-jo>`_.

 Starting an EC2 instance
 ========================

 To launch the QIIME EC2 image on the Amazon Cloud you will first need an AWS account.
 Create one on the `AWS`_ site if you don't already have one.
 To get started with using AWS, check out their documentation on the `AWS console`_ page.
-You can load the QIIME EC2 image from the `AWS console`_ by searching for ``qiime1.3.0``, which is the name of the QIIME 1.3.0 EC2 image.
+You can load the QIIME EC2 image from the `AWS console`_ by searching for the AMI ID listed on the `QIIME resources page <http://qiime.org/home_static/dataFiles.html>`_.

-An additional `tutorial on starting an EC2 instance can be found here <http://ged.msu.edu/angus/tutorials-2011/creating-an-ec2-instance.html>`_.
+**Important**: To use QIIME, you'll need to have ssh access to your instance.
+You'll set this up in the ``Configure Firewall`` step of launching the instance.
+You'll need to choose ``Create new security group``.
+Create a ``Group Name`` and ``Group Description`` (e.g., ``qiime-ssh`` for both), and then choose ``SSH`` from the ``Create a new rule`` drop down box.
+Click ``Add Rule`` and then ``Continue``.

 Connecting to your EC2 instance using ssh
 =========================================